akiekano12/CNN-Modelling-Kotlin/README.md

+Object Detection Mobile Application
-This mobile application, developed using Kotlin, leverages Convolutional Neural Networks (CNNs) in combination with TensorFlow to perform real-time image detection and object classification.
-When a user captures or uploads an image, the application processes it using a pre-trained CNN model to identify objects within the image.
-The classified objects are then converted into audio notifications, providing auditory feedback by announcing the name of the detected objects.
+This Kotlin-based mobile application leverages cutting-edge Convolutional Neural Networks (CNNs) in tandem with TensorFlow to perform real-time object detection and classification.
+Designed to enhance accessibility and user experience, the app processes captured or uploaded images, identifies objects, and provides auditory feedback by announcing the names of the detected items.

-This application is designed to enhance accessibility and user interaction by integrating advanced machine learning algorithms for image recognition.
-The use of CNN allows for high accuracy in object classification due to its ability to automatically learn spatial hierarchies of features.
-TensorFlow facilitates efficient processing and deployment of the model on mobile platforms, ensuring smooth performance even with complex image inputs.
-The audio feedback component serves to provide a seamless and intuitive experience for users, particularly for those with visual impairments.
+Key Features
+Real-Time Object Detection: Utilizing a pre-trained CNN model, the app analyzes images with impressive speed and accuracy, recognizing multiple objects within the scene.
+Audio Notifications: To improve usability, particularly for visually impaired users, the app converts classified objects into clear audio prompts, announcing the detected items.
+Powered by TensorFlow: Efficient model processing and deployment on mobile devices ensure high performance even with complex image inputs, making the app smooth and responsive.
+How It Works
+Capture or Upload: Users can either take a photo or select one from their gallery.
+CNN-based Image Processing: The app uses advanced CNN models to detect and classify objects.
+Auditory Feedback: Once the objects are identified, the app reads their names aloud, providing an intuitive and hands-free interaction.
+Why It’s Useful
+This application empowers users, especially those with visual impairments, by providing real-time, audio-based object recognition.
+It seamlessly integrates advanced machine learning technology with a focus on accessibility, ensuring a more inclusive digital experience for everyone.

+Tech Stack
+Language: Kotlin
+Machine Learning: TensorFlow
+Neural Networks: Convolutional Neural Networks (CNNs)